 Understanding Avoidant-Oriented Behavior

 Some people avoid tasks that make them stressed.
 This is often because they want to avoid failure.
 This comes from their childhood, where they faced trauma, anxiety, or depression.
+It is important to verify the underlying causes of avoidant behavior to address it effectively.

 They use self-handicapping to make excuses for any failure.
 This is a way to protect themselves.